TristanD7854/LolTimerApp/Roadmap.md

 -language option in settings (change origin of json)        DONE

--can click on summoners for timer   (clicking)
+-can click on summoners for timer   (clicking)              DONE
     can click on it, default timer is -5, can click on +/++/-/-- buttons to add/remove 5/10sec
-    can change default value of 5
-    display how much time is delayed, like 40 displayed if +,++,++,++,-,+ (default5+5+10+10=10-5+5)
-    possible to overwrite current timer by clicking again on it
-        after that, button to cancel the override is displayed for 5s, with a circular timer (like a clock)

 -input field to time summoners      (writing)
     exple : "f mid 12.15"
     Possible to cancel last command with "cancel" or by clicking it (3 last commands displayed)